j-r/minetest/doc/lua_api.md

     -- Maximum distance that flowing liquid nodes can spread around -- source on flat land;
     -- maximum = 8; set to 0 to disable liquid flow

+    liquid_directed_range = 8,
+    -- Only for "directionalflowing" paramtype2
+    -- Maximum length of a directional path on flat land -- maximum = 7; set to 0 to disable directional liquid flow (currently does not affect paramtype2 "directionalsource")

     drowning = 0,
     -- Player will take this amount of damage if no bubbles are left